Medulloblastoma

 Medulloblastoma is a primary central nervous system (CNS) tumor.
 This means it begins in the brain or spinal cord.

-Medulloblastoma is a cancerous (malignant) brain tumour that begins in the cerebellum, which is located in the bottom back of the brain.
+To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
+A neuropathologist should then review the tumor tissue.
+Medulloblastoma is a cancerous (malignant) brain tumor that begins in the cerebellum, which is located in the bottom back of the brain.
 Muscle coordination, balance, and movement are all controlled by the cerebellum.

 Medulloblastoma spreads to other parts of the brain and spinal cord through cerebrospinal fluid (CSF), the fluid that surrounds and protects the brain and spinal cord.
-Rarely does this tumour spread to other parts of the body.
+Rarely does this tumor spread to other parts of the body.

 Headaches, nausea, vomiting, weariness, dizziness, double vision, poor coordination, unsteady walking, and other symptoms are all signs and symptoms of medulloblastoma.
-These symptoms could be caused by the tumour or by a buildup of pressure inside the brain.
+These symptoms could be caused by the tumor or by a buildup of pressure inside the brain.

 Grades of medulloblastoma